SQC31/Adaptive-TFPS/readme.md

 matrixA: the sparsity pattern for the linear operator discretized by DOM and TFPS with $I\times I=4\times 4$ grid and $M=3$.

-# how to use the code to reproduce the results
+# How to use the code to reproduce the results
 Firstly run new_trial.m to get the data files in the folder Figure (or use the data files in the folder Figure directly).
 Then run plot_figure.m to get the figures in our article for RTE in xy geometry cases.